dmsza/json2kml/README.md

 **Notes:**

-* In Android devices, Sygic saves the favorites into file "items.dat".
+* In Android devices, Sygic saves the favorites to file "items.dat" (it's a SQLite3 database).
 This file is located in folder _"/Sygic/Res/db/items.dat"_ if Sygic is configured to use internal storage or in folder _"/Android/data/com.sygic.aura/files/Res/db/items.dat"_ if Sygic is configured to use external SD card.
 * This script creates a new "items.dat" file with all saved places from Google.
 This file needs to be copied to one of the above foldres.
 * **IMPORTANT**: when overwriting "items.dat" files, **all current Sygic favorites _will be lost_**.
 Keep this in mind.